 4. Enjoy a boat tour on Alkmaar’s canals

 No trip to Alkmaar seems complete without cruising along the canals and enjoying Amsterdam-style architecture.
 A canal cruise is one of the best things to do in Alkmaar for those interested in canals or exploring the city at a slower pace.
 Several companies are offering daily tours from April to October.

 For larger groups, there are special trips available.
 During the canal cruise, you’ll see the magnificent Stadhuis, built in 1420 during the Golden Age.
 You’ll also have an excellent opportunity to take in the breathtaking views of the distinctive churches and mills that give Alkmaar its one-of-a-kind character.

 5. Spend A Day in the Life, walking The Long and Winding Road to Come Together at the Beatles Museum

-The Beatles Museum in Alkmaar is an interactive museum, housed in the historic Waag building, dedicated to the world’s most famous and beloved rock band.
-It’s an essential stop for any rock n’ roller or victim of Beatlemania!
+The Beatles Museum in Alkmaar is an interactive museum housed in the historic Waag building, dedicated to the world’s most famous and beloved rock band.
+It’s an essential stop for any rock n’ roll victim of Beatlemania!

-This musical museum charts the history of The Beatles, their origins, their meteoric rise to worldwide superstardom, as well as fascinating original archive footage from when they were touring Holland in 1964.
+This musical museum charts the history of The Beatles, their origins, their meteoric rise to worldwide superstardom, and fascinating original archive footage from when they were touring Holland in 1964.